Ph. D. Requirements

 An internship with a company or government lab may satisfy this requirement if it involves mathematics in a significant way.
 Students should consult with the Associate Head for the Graduate Program before such an internship to see if it would satisfy the requirement.
 The student's internship supervisor may be asked to provide documentation of the amount and mathematical nature of the work involved in the internship.

 The University requires that PhD students declare a minor.
 PhD students in mathematics may declare their minor in mathematics or in a supporting discipline.
 Requirements for the minor are determined by the minor department.
 Up to 12 units of course work may be in the minor.
-Students contemplating a minor should consult with the Associate Head for the Graduate Program and their dissertation advisor regarding the suitability of their plans.
+Students contemplating a minor other than Mathematics should consult with the Director of Graduate Studies and their thesis advisor regarding the suitability of their plans.
+Typical minors include Statistics, Computer Science, Education, Physics, and Applied Mathematics, though others may be considered.

 Research Tutorial Groups